Army Reserve Aviation Command

-Army Reserve Aviation Command (ARAC) is the headquarters command for all aviation assets in the United States Army Reserve.
-It is located at Fort Knox, Kentucky and is commanded by a Brigadier General.
+The Army Reserve Aviation Command (ARAC) is the headquarters command for all aviation assets in the United States Army Reserve.
+It is located at Fort Knox, Kentucky and is commanded by a brigadier general.

-The command consists of approximately 5,000 soldiers and 583 Department of the Army civilians, with 190 aircraft at facilities in 12 states.
+The command consists of approximately 4,400 soldiers and 600 civilians, with 230 aircraft at facilities in 12 states.
 The command's assets provide air assault, air movement, air traffic services airfield management, aeromedical evacuation, combat aviation brigade reinforcement, theater aviation support, and coordination of aviation staging and onward movement to theater.
 It supports all Federal Emergency Management Agency regions within the United States to respond to emergencies.
 The command was activated in its current formation on 16 September 2016 with the following subordinate units: